The Fairly OddParents: Fairly Odder: Production

 The series was announced in February 2021, with Butch Hartman and Fred Seibert returning as producers, and Christopher J. Nowak serving as both executive producer and showrunner.
 The series started production in July 2021.
 The animation was outsourced to the Tijuana-based Boxel Studio.
 All 13 episodes were released on Paramount+ on March 31, 2022.
 In January 2023, the series was removed from Paramount+.

 Reception

 Critical response

-Diondra Brown from Common Sense Media gave the series three-out-of-five stars, calling it "a family-friendly show with eccentric comedy and a meaningful nod to the original comedy series."
+The show received a mixed to negative reception from critics, especially for its weak writing and humor, and was compared to Saturday Night Live sketches.
+It was widely panned by fans of The Fairly OddParents for "taking away the kookiness" that defined the original show.
+However, Diondra Brown from Common Sense Media gave the series three-out-of-five stars, calling it "a family-friendly show with eccentric comedy and a meaningful nod to the original comedy series."